-With news that a heatwave is due to hit parts of the UK and the weather forecast showing sun and high temperatures are on the way in Cornwall, we are thinking about how best to keep those experiencing homelessness safe and well in the hot weather.
+The sunshine has arrived in Cornwall this week and the forecast shows sun and high temperatures are here to stay throughout the weekend, and so we are thinking about how best to keep those experiencing homelessness safe and well in the hot weather.

 During heatwaves people sleeping rough are at further risk of sunstroke, dehydration, and heat exhaustion.
 Homelessness, particularly rough sleeping, is dangerous all year round but in extreme hot weather and high temperatures, it can be life threatening.
 Deaths that can occur may be from underlying illnesses made worse by heat – primarily lung and heart diseases – or from heat specific conditions, such as heat exhaustion and heatstroke.
 Mental ill health may also worsen during hot weather.